Constructing a gravitational wave analysis pipeline for extremely large mass ratio inspirals: Introduction

 At present, the mass and spin of Sgr~A* are constrained through a combination of electromagnetic observations \cite{Daly:2023axh}, most notably stellar dynamics \cite{Ghez:2008ms,Gillessen:2008qv,Fragione:2020khu} and horizon-scale imaging by \ac{EHT} \cite{EventHorizonTelescope:2022wkp,EventHorizonTelescope:2022apq,EventHorizonTelescope:2022urf,EventHorizonTelescope:2022wok,EventHorizonTelescope:2022exc,EventHorizonTelescope:2024hpu}.
 While these approaches have delivered remarkable insights into the nature of Sgr~A*, their ability to precisely determine black hole spin and to break parameter degeneracies remains fundamentally limited by astrophysical systematics and modelling uncertainties \cite{Ciurlo:2025qns}.
-In contrast, \ac{GW} from \acp{XMRI} provides a direct probe of the spacetime geometry, so that it has the potential to place unprecedented constraints on the properties of Sgr~A*, enabling precision tests of strong gravity that are inaccessible to existing electromagnetic techniques.
+In contrast, \acp{GW} emitted by \acp{XMRI} offer a direct probe of the spacetime geometry, thereby offering the potential to place unprecedented constraints on the properties of Sgr~A*, enabling precision tests of strong gravity that are inaccessible to existing electromagnetic techniques.
+Furthermore, the dynamical evolution of such \ac{XMRI} systems is potentially linked to the frequent electromagnetic flares observed at the Galactic Center, suggesting a promising synergy for multi-messenger studies that combine \ac{GW} signals with high-cadence electromagnetic monitoring of Sgr~A* \cite{Seoane:2025hlg}.
+Such multi-messenger prospects further underscore the necessity of a robust search pipeline capable of processing long-duration \ac{XMRI} signals from space-based observatories.